maria-kozlova/jestTestSuite/readme.md

    - Make sure you have installed axios and dotenv.
 To install run: `npm axios` and `npm dotenv` commands.

 4. **Setting Up Environment Variables:**
-   - Rename `.env.example` to `.env`.
+   - Create an `.env` file in the root of the project and store the following tokens in it:
+     - `BEARER_TOKEN_WITH_USER=Bearer mockToken12345`
+     - `BEARER_TOKEN_NO_USER=Bearer mockToken67890`
+     - `BEARER_TOKEN_WRONG=Bearer wrongMockToken4567`
-   - No need to replace these tokens with real ones as they are used solely for mock responses in testing.
+   Please note, these tokens are not actual API tokens but are used solely for mock responses in testing.

 ### Running Tests
 - Execute `npm test` in the project root directory to run the testing suite.